seperez/ayudaresfacil/README.md

 ### Client App

 Our client application is a Angular application but our development process uses a Node.js build tool [Grunt.js](gruntjs.com).
-Grunt relies upon some 3rd party libraries that we need to install as local dependencies using npm.
+Grunt relies upon some 3rd party libraries that we need to install as local dependencies using bower and npm.

 * Install local dependencies (from the project root folder):

     ```
     cd client
+    bower install
     npm install
     cd ..
     ```

-  (This will install the dependencies declared in the client/package.json file)
+  (This will install the dependencies declared in the client/bower.json and client/package.json files)

 ## Building